Ontario College Certificate in Welding Techniques

 - GTAW (gas tungsten arc welding)

 Basic blueprint reading, trade math, weld symbols, metallurgy, oxy-fuel and plasma cutting/gouging will also be covered.
-Upon successful completion of the Welding Techniques program, you will be given the opportunity to challenge a 1G weld test using SMAW.
+Upon successful completion of the Welding Techniques program, you will be given the opportunity to challenge the SMAW 1G weld test and the 2GF certification from Canadian Welding Bureau.
 If successful, you will be issued a Welding Ticket by CWB which is valid for two years.

 The welding trade offers numerous opportunities across several employment sectors and demands an incredible variety of welding skills.
 Examples include: